Question: What happens when I leave the phone on the bed at night?

 Today, by 8:30 local time (7:30 UK), I was wide awake and itching to go for a run, but for the foot and knee injuries.
 I’d already finished Twitter, Facebook, Google+, BBC News, GReader, and email.

 37°C outside.
 120 passengers on the top deck.
 2 split ACs set to 18°C.

-The 10 in front of the AC are freezing, ones in the back route dripping rivers of sweat.
+The 10 in front of the AC are freezing, ones in the back are dripping rivers of sweat.
 We’re in the middle.
 Suffering, but not enough to earn the right to complain.